 Nicole Cody is a favorite WHOot contributor and it’s all because of recipes like this.
 Quick, easy, and effortless to whip up, this coffee cake originally came from her own Nana’s kitchen.

-Nicole remembers her making it for breakfast all the time without frosting, but when company came calling, she’d add a nice glaze to the top to fancy it up!
-The cake takes just minutes to mix together, then you’ve only got to pop it in the oven.
+Nicole remembers her making it for breakfast all the time without frosting, but when guests came calling, she’d add a nice glaze on top to fancy it up!
+The cake takes minutes to pull together, then you pop it in the oven.

 It is yummy with icing or without.
 You can even make it extra sweet by adding a pecan topping as Nicole has in these photos.

 The cake comes out moist, buttery and full of the delicious, classic coffee cake flavor we all love.

 Ingredients for cake: